Laurence Aëgerter

 Laurence Aëgerter (born 1972 in Marseille) is a multi-disciplinary French artist, resident of Amsterdam and Marseille.
 Her work consists of photographic series, site-specific installations, community projects, tapestries, and artist’s books.
 In her artistic research, Aëgerter often uses existing images or text material, creating alternatives of historical and contemporary cultural products.
-In her award-winning 2016 work, Photographic Treatment, Aëgerter sought to engage and connect with individuals with dementia through the pairing of visually similar yet distinct photographs.

 Personal life

 Laurence Aëgerter was born in 1972 in Marseille, France to a family of antiquaries.
-As a child, she envisioned her future as a detective, a police commissioner, or a spy.
-Her passion for investigation led her to Amsterdam to study Art History from 1991 to 1997.
 In 2001, Aëgerter became the mother of Alice, and in 2018 she married Uwe.

 Education

 From 1991 to 1997, Laurence Aëgerter studied Art History at Faculte des Lettres in Paris and Vrije Universiteit in Amsterdam, and graduated with a doctorate.
 Her passion for art later inspired her to acquire a degree in visual arts.
 From 2001 to 2005, she pursued Fine Art at Gerrit Rietveld Academy in Amsterdam and graduated with another doctorate.

 Professional life

 Laurence Aëgerter has held several titles in teaching and counseling.
 Since 2005, she has been the developer and coordinator of children educational art programs at: Rijksmuseum, Hermitage Museum, De Nieuwe Kerk, and British School of Amsterdam.
 From 2007 to 2009, Aëgerter taught art theory and fine art at the Gerrit Rietveld Academy.
 Since 2014, Aëgerter has been a mentor for young artistic talents, in assignment for The Mondriaan Fonds and Cultuur Ondernemen.